lupswitch/ServerAvailabilityMonitor/README.md

   composer require wapmorgan/server-availability-monitor
   ```

-Further I will use commands for SAM installed globally, but if you've installed it locally, just replace `monitor` command to `vendor/bin/monitor`.
+Further I will use commands for SAM installed globally, but if you've installed it locally, just replace `monitor` command with `vendor/bin/monitor`.

 ## Full help